How to improve your focus in Slack

 - Catch up quickly with colleagues on video or audio-only calls using Slack huddles.

-- Manage projects by assigning tasks, monitoring progress and setting due dates by using Slack lists.
+- Manage projects by assigning tasks, monitoring progress, and due dates by using Slack lists.

-- You can DM yourself to take notes or draft messages to proofread before posting in larger channels.
+- You can DM yourself to take notes or draft messages to proof before posting in larger channels.

 Make our work platform work for you

-Slack is designed to make your working day as efficient as possible, from customisable preferences to features created to assist with your daily tasks.
+Slack is designed to make your workday as efficient as possible, from customizable preferences to features created to assist with your daily tasks.
 We’re always evolving Slack based on our customers’ feedback to help with collaboration and communication.
 Interested in learning more about how to use Slack in your team?
 Visit our use cases.